eschulte/cla/README.md

     Reads data from STDIN and writes analysis to STDOUT.

     The following options may be specified.
+            -h      print usage information
-            -i      turn on incremental results
+            -i      toggle incremental results
-            -m DIR  specify DIR as the cla module directory -t DIR  specify DIR as the cla tmp directory
+            -t TDIR specify TDIR as the cla tmp directory -d MDIR specify MDIR as the cla module directory -m MODS specify a comma seperated list of the modules to be used

 Then pipe data (for example from `bin/sine`) into `cla`.